andreasgoodstein/battleofdragons/future-work.md

 > Use current battle state as starting conditions.
 Run **n** number of battles to completion (with **n** being sufficiently high; 1.000-100.000).
 Display outcome percentages.
 >
 > Disclaimer: Uses *simulated* history and not *real* history.
 However those should effectively be the same, making the substitution inconsequential.
 If the battle resolution mechanic were to change in the future, historic data would be more **incorrect** as a predictor.

+>> Analytical Probability (Math)
+>
+> There might be a way of using an analytical formula to calculate the probability in ~O(1) time.
+However I do not know enough math to do it.
+> Probably something in the direction of what is the probability that (d20 + str1) * n >= health2 before (d20 + str2) * n >= health1

+> save battleId in frontend session

+Frontend could persist the battleId across sessions, and fetch an ongoing Battle from the backend (through a new endpoint) to resolve that.

 ## refactoring